React setState does not immediately update the state

 React hooks are now preferred for state management.
 Calling setState multiple times in one function can lead to unpredicted behavior read more.

-as a request to update the component.
-Reading state right after calling setState()
+Think of setState() as a request to update the component.
+Reading state right after calling setState() a potential pitfall.

 const [value, setValue] = useState("");setValue("React is awesome!");